mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/version-support/index.md

 The following is a simplified version of the Edge-LB support and compatibility matrix for the most recent versions of DC/OS and Edge-LB:

-***%%% these release correlations need to be checked closely.
-Baker does NOT know what the correct relationships are!***

 | Edge-LB version | DC/OS Enterprise version |
 |------------------|-------------------------|
 | Edge-LB 1.5.1    | DC/OS 2.0.1             |